-Through that process, I have dealt with a range of people on negotiating our agreements ranging from the legal counsel of global corporations to working directly with the company founders.
+Through that process, I have dealt with people on negotiating our agreements ranging from the legal counsel of global corporations to working directly with the company founders.

-What I found surprising across all of these negotiations was how much of the transaction/timing/effort centered around discussing/clarifying terms in agreements like the Master Services Agreement (MSA), or the agreement we have with our clients.
+What I found surprising across all of these interactions was how much of the transaction, timing and effort centered around discussing terms in agreements we have with our clients like the Master Services Agreement (MSA).

-What was interesting to see was that the same contract points came up over and over again for discussion.
+What was interesting to me is that the same contract points came up over and over again for clarification.

 After concluding some particularly protracted negotiations around our MSA with the legal counsel of a new client recently, I thought to myself, “how can we provide better explanation about what MSA terms and conditions to expect, what they mean, why they are there, what’s negotiable/non-negotiable, and finally what the implications will be for both parties?”

 I was excited about the idea of publishing an article addressing these questions because of what I believe we in sales and contract lawyers have in common: We’re both focused on helping bring parties together to create value while protecting our respective organizations from undue risk in the process.

 An MSA encompasses those expectations and commits both parties to areas of success while protecting each company’s interests.